rierjarv/wp-curriculum/phaseI/solutions.md

-# Solutions and answers to Phase I content
+# Solutions to Phase I content

 ## Getting introduced to WordPress